Modules

 Stretch It

 When you Stretch It, you respond to students' correct answers with more challenging questions.
-Check out the training that follows to learn more about this technique.

 Remote Teaching: Engaging Academics